speechbrain/speechbrain/recipes/LJSpeech/TTS/README.md

 The subfolder "fastspeech2" contains the recipes for training the non-autoregressive transformer based TTS model [FastSpeech2](https://arxiv.org/abs/2006.04558).

 ### FastSpeech2 with pre-extracted durations from a forced aligner
 Training FastSpeech2 requires pre-extracted phoneme alignments (durations).
-The LJSpeech phoneme alignments from Montreal Forced Aligner can be automatically downloaded, decompressed and stored at this location: ```/your_folder/LJSpeech-1.1/TextGrid```.
+The LJSpeech phoneme alignments from Montreal Forced Aligner are automatically downloaded, decompressed and stored at this location: ```/your_folder/LJSpeech-1.1/TextGrid```.

 To run this recipe, please first install the extra-dependencies :